What Is Sublimation Printing and How It Works

 • The item must have a smooth surface.

-If the item you want to print on meets both of these criteria, then it can be printed with sublimation.
-However, if your chosen item isn’t made of any of the materials mentioned, there’s no need to worry.
+If the item you want to print on meets both of these criteria, then you can print it with sublimation.
+However, if the item that you chose isn’t made of any of the mentioned materials, there’s no need to worry.
 You make them ready by adding a special polymer coating to the surface which will allow the inks to bond with the item.

-Some of the most popular items that are printed with sublimation include:
+Some of the most popular items printed with sublimation include:

 And so much more!